Fierce Turtle

 Once you have the right kit, wear it properly.
 Always make sure the outer shell is properly done up with all rubber gaskets, sleeves and ankles properly closed.

 Buy a couple of snoods for your neck.
-They work really well and stop cold air (and sea water) going down your collar at the beginning of a 4 hour nightwatch!
-I also used to pull it over my eyes on a middday off-watch to keep the light out and aid my sleep.
+They work really well and stop cold air (and sea water) going down your collar at the beginning of a 4 hour night watch!
+I also used to pull it over my eyes on a midday off-watch to keep the light out and aid my sleep.

 If you are doing a cold leg or you're a round the worlder, I thoroughly recommend a purpose-built marine sleeping bag such as Gauss Marine or Ocean Sleepwear.